6 Balancing Justice and Economics

 budgets, and re-engineer our educational and health care systems in order to provide cost

-economic welfare, measured in terms of human creativity, the greatest good for the greatest
+welfare measured in terms of human creativity and the greatest good for the greatest

-number, or in any other way.
-Or, for that matter, it is not even good for the heirs.
-In fact,
+number... or in any other way.
+Or is it good for the heirs.
+Inordinate amounts of wealth are

-history tells us the opposite -- that extreme inequities are destabilizing and have the potential
+History has repeatedly shown us that extreme inequities are destabilizing and have the

-to fractionalize a society to poverty.
-Many examples of this are scattered around the globe.
+potential to fractionalize a society to poverty.
+Many examples of this are scattered around

-imbalances before increasing levels of monopoly and corruption make it much more painful
+obvious imbalances before increasing levels of monopoly and corruption make it much